fardog/Timestamp/README.md

 Android Wear complications for developers.

-**Note:** This is an app built quickly for my own use; it may eventually be developed into something useful for others, but for now it's distributed only via this repository.

 _Timestamp_ was created to provide a UTC time complication, displaying 24 hour time.
 Android Wear has a similar complication, however it requires selecting Reykjavík timezone (and having `REY` shown on the screen at all times).

+It also contains a time-since-epoch complication for watch faces which can display a "long" text complication.
+Tapping this complication shows you the current seconds or milliseconds since epoch, based on your selected settings.

 ## Installation

-A [signed apk][apk] is provided in this repository; it must be installed using the Android developer tools, the process for which varies from watch to watch.
-You may also build from source.
+There are several options for installation:

+* Install via the [Google Play Store][play]
+* Sideload the [signed apk][apk] in this repository
+* Build from source

+The process for building/sideloading APKs varies from watch to watch, and is not documented here.
+The project is a standard [Android Studio 3.0][studio] project, and may be directly ported/built with no special considerations.

 ## Complications

 * [x] UTC Time
-* [ ] Unix Timestamp
+* [x] Unix Timestamp

 ## License